biocore/qiime/doc/scripts/print_qiime_config.rst

 **Description:**

-A simple scripts that prints out the qiime config settings.
+A simple scripts that prints out the qiime config settings and does some sanity checks.

 **Usage:** :file:`print_qiime_config.py [options]`